Canada permanent resident card: New permanent residents

 It is necessary to supply a Canadian residential address at the time of landing.
 If a Canadian address cannot be supplied at the time, one must be provided to IRCC within 180 days.
 Otherwise, a new application made to IRCC's processing centre in Sydney, Nova Scotia, will be required, at a cost of CA$50 to the applicant.
 There is no fee for a first PR card provided that the applicant provides an address before the 180-day deadline.

 Existing permanent residents and renewals

 Permanent residents as of 28 June 2002 and new permanent residents who did not provide a Canadian residential address, or whose PR card was expired, lost, stolen or damaged, must apply to IRCC's processing centre in Sydney, Nova Scotia, for a new card.
-The applicant must demonstrate he or she has resided for at least 730 days before the five-year period of the card's renewal application.
+The applicant must demonstrate residency for at least 730 days before the five-year period of the card's renewal application.
 The fee is CA$50.
 In some cases, the PR card must be collected in person at an IRCC office in Canada.